emqx/emqx-docs/en_US/data-integration/data-bridge-influxdb.md

 7. Enter a name for the Sink.
 The name should combine upper/lower case letters and numbers.

-8. Select the `my_influxdb` just created from the **Connector** dropdown box.
+8. From the **Connector** dropdown box, select the `my_influxdb` created before.
 You can also create a new Connector by clicking the button next to the dropdown box.
 For the configuration parameters, see [Create a Connector](#create-a-connector).

 9. Set the **Time Precision**, it is set to millisecond by default.